-Description: A Fine Example of The First Republican Edition of Young and Mitchell's Map.
-Published the Year Texas became the 'Lone Star Republic.'
-First Republican state of Young & Mitchell's A New Map of Texas, and the second overall edition with numerous updates over the first edition.
-While not yet not claiming Texas's secession, the map clearly lays the groundwork for this event by showing the region to be a distinct and separate political entity traversed by the improvements of the Anglo-Texan colonists.
+The First "Lone Star Republic" Edition of the Mitchell Young Map of Texas 1836 state of the iconic Mitchell-Young A New Map of Texas, perhaps the single most popular and commercially successful map of Texas during the earliest years of its transition from Mexican state to the Republic of Texas to the Eve of the Mexican War.
+Issued in the year of Texan Independence, the map clearly lays the groundwork for framing the new Republic, boldly illustrating Texas distinct and separate political entity subdivided by the land grants and colonies established by the first Anglo-Texan colonists.
 By being one of the earliest separate maps of Texas and showing the land in such great detail, this work cements its place in the founding cartographic sequence of Texas.
 In the early 1830s, the settlement of Texas and rising tensions between the Anglo-Texan settlers and the Mexican government generated intense interest amongst the American public.
 The publication of Stephen Austin's groundbreaking Map of Texas (1830) sparked a great appetite for new maps and geographical information on the region.
 Austin's map was soon followed by David H. Burr's Texas (1833).
-The first issue of Young & Mitchell's A New Map of Texas was issued in 1835, on the eve of Texas's independence, with seven subsequent editions issued up to 1845.
+The first issue of the Mitchell-Young A New Map of Texas was issued in 1835, on the eve of Texas's independence, with seven subsequent editions issued up to 1845.
 This map was largely based on Burr's cartography, but includes some notable improvements, including the correct delineation of the Sabine River that marks the border between Texas and Louisiana.
-The Young & Mitchell Map in Focus